Food benefits for students whose school attendance was affected by COVID-19

 - Applications for free or reduced price meals are submitted through your child’s school.
 Please contact your child’s school for an application if they are not already enrolled.

-- To check if your child’s school participates in the National School Lunch program, check this list of participating schools (PDF).
+- To check if your child’s school participates in the National School Lunch Program or School Breakfast Program, check this list of participating schools (PDF).
 If your child’s school is not on the list, please contact the school with questions.
+Students who attend certain fully virtual educational institutions are not eligible for P-EBT benefits.
+View the list of fully virtual educational institutions that are not eligible for P-EBT (PDF).

-- If your family has an active QUEST card, benefits will be added to that card.
+- If your family has an active QUEST card or a P-EBT card, benefits are added to that card.

-- If your family does not have an active QUEST card, you will get a P-EBT card in the mail with the benefits loaded on it.
+- If your family does not have an active QUEST card, you will get a P-EBT card in the mail.
 Once you receive it, please follow the instructions on the back of the card to activate it.
-Once activated, it can be used like a debit card to buy food.
+Once activated, it is ready to use like a debit card to buy food.
 If you have any questions, please call QUEST Card Service at 877-415-5164.

 School P-EBT benefits must be used within one year of the date they are put on the card.
 They can be used in any store that accepts FoodShare, like major grocery chains and convenience stores.
 You can use the benefits to buy food, including: